jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-5/index.md

 There are many ways we can implement this UI sugar.
 Giant does it by rendering each query element — search text, chip key, chip value — as its own input.
 The search component then manages cursor movement manually as users move the caret across those elements with the keyboard.
 This works well for collapsed selections (selections for which `from` and `to` are equal), where there's only a caret to represent, but it's trickier to represent selections that cut across multiple fields, or the entire document: the `📄 Query as single document` feature above.
 Giant simply doesn't implement that.

 Another way to do this might be to treat the entire query as a single, `contenteditable` interface, giving us copy and paste for free, and letting us insert arbitrary markup to style different parts of our query.
-Unfortuately, working with `contenteditable` is [widely acknowledged](https://www.youtube.com/watch?v=EEF2DlOUkag) to be [an awful experience](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480#.mqvm5uq1o).
+Unfortuately, working with `contenteditable` is [widely acknowledged](https://www.youtube.com/watch?v=EEF2DlOUkag) to be [a terrible time](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480#.mqvm5uq1o).

 Happily, this is where I can activate a trap card!
-For some number of years now, I've worked on-and-off on the Guardian's rich text editor, Composer, which has been using the open-source text editor library [ProseMirror](https://prosemirror.net) since 2018.
+For some number of years now, I've worked on-and-off on the Guardian's CMS, Composer, which is powered by the open-source text editor library [ProseMirror](https://prosemirror.net) since 2018.
 ProseMirror does a good enough job of abstracting the gnarly parts of contenteditable behind a clean, stable interface that some non-trivial subset of the publishing world use it for their tooling, too.[^1] Which makes implementing the final part of the CQL project a neat intersection of two fun things:

 ![With apologies to Edith Pritchett.](venn.jpg)